allison-li-1016/527-virus-recurrent-learning-model/README.md

 Run workflow for Windows Users
 `python csv-splitting-script.py; python accession-grabbing-script.py; dos2unix alignment_script.sh; ./alignment-script.sh; dos2unix gene-parse-script.sh; ./gene-parse-script.sh; python codon-parsing-script.py`

-Alternitavely, if you already have the list of accessions, you can forgo some of the above steps for an expedited pipeline.
+Alternatively, if you already have the list of accessions, you can forgo some of the above steps for an expedited pipeline.

 Run expedited workflow for Mac Users